fairview1100/FrankInMoov/coqui/README.md

 <p>When chosing a model to run above it needs to be noted whether the model contains a single or multi-speaker voices.
 If multi-speaker than additonal parameters will need to be added to the default RemoteSpeech URL configuration manually (comparison covered below).</p>

 <b>Verify working to to this point:</b>
-<p>If the CoquiTTS server container is runnign properly at this point you can browse to http://localhost:5002 and run TTS tests. </p>
+<p>If the CoquiTTS server container is runnign properly at this point you can browse to <a href="http://localhost:5002">http://localhost:5002</a> and run TTS tests. </p>
 <p></p>

 <h2>Use CoquiTTS with MRL and RemoteSpeech option</h2>